+The principal and other school personnel may interview students at any time for the purpose of investigation.
+Parents may not attend such investigations unless they are invited to do so by the principal.
 The following sanctions may be imposed upon students in the sole discretion of the school in any order:

-- Community service - Letters of apology - Parent and student conference - Denial of specified privileges - Detention: Students are assigned to after-school detention by a member of the faculty or school administration.
-Detentions are served after school on the day assigned or the day after only.
+- · Parent and student conference

+- · Denial of specified privileges

+- · Detention: Students are assigned to after-school detention by a member of the faculty or school administration.
+Detentions are served after school on the day assigned.
 During detention, a student may be assigned work to do around the campus.
 Detention takes precedence over any co-curricular or extracurricular activity.
 Written notification of all detentions will be given to the student.
-Failure to serve detention will result in additional disciplinary action. - Probation: The principal may place a student on behavioral probation; the student and parent will be notified in writing of the reason for probation, resulting consequences and/or restrictions, the period of the probation, and how the probation may be ended.
+Failure to serve detention will result in additional disciplinary action.

+- · Probation: The principal may place a student on behavioral probation; the student and parent will be notified in writing of the reason for probation, resulting consequences and/or restrictions, the period of probation, and how the probation may be ended.

-- Suspension (see below)
+- · Suspension (see below)

-- Withdrawal: Parents may be given the option to voluntarily withdraw their child rather than face expulsion.
+- · Withdrawal: Parents may be given the option to voluntarily withdraw their child rather than face expulsion.

-- Expulsion (see below)
+- ·Expulsion (see below)